samnang/solidity-examples/README.md

 This is a collection of solidity examples that I practiced while I was learning about Solidity and writing smart contracts.

-Almost all contracts have tests with them, so I use them for playing around with Solidity programming language or business logic in the contract itself.
+Almost all smart contracts have tests with them, so feel free to play around with them to understand more about Solidity programming language or business logic in the contract itself.

 ## How to Run